-additionally contributed to the transition away from the traditional model.
-By the middle of the decade, a movement toward restructuring electricity markets had generated momentum around the country: "[b]y 1995, a majority of state legislatures recognized that electric industry restructuring was a political issue that they would soon have to face.
+around the country: "By 1995, a majority of state legislatures recognized that electric industry restructuring was a political issue that they would soon have to face.
 The forces advocating for change were strong.
-They included large customers looking for lower prices, power marketers looking for business opportunities, and in some cases, electric utilities hoping for higher earnings."
-By 2001, nearly half the states in the nation, including Nevada, had enacted legislation to implement restructured, competitive power markets.
+They included large customers looking for lower prices, power marketers looking for business opportunities, and in some cases, electric utilities hoping for higher earnings."7 By 2001, nearly half the states in the nation, including Nevada, had enacted legislation to implement restructured, competitive power markets.8

-Policy developments at the federal level also contributed to the movement toward restructuring electricity markets, especially with regard to the establishment of a regulatory framework governing wholesale electricity markets and ensuring reliability of the nation's bulk power system.
-In particular, passage of the Public Utility Regulatory Policies Act (PURPA) in 1978, the Energy Policy Act (EPAct) in 1992, and Orders 888 and 2000 issued by the Federal Energy Regulatory Commission (FERC) provided a regulatory framework for the movement toward more competition in electricity markets.
-In its Report to Congress on Competition in Wholesale and Retail Markets for Electric Energy, the Electric Energy Market Task Force established by the EPAct described PURPA and EPAct as examples of federal "steps to facilitate competition in the electric power industry to overcome perceived shortcomings of traditional cost-based regulation," concluding that federal policies "have sought to strengthen competition but continue to rely on a combination of competition and regulation."
+Policy developments at the federal level also contributed to the movement toward restructuring electricity markets, especially with regard to the establishment of a regulatory framework governing the wholesale electricity market and ensuring reliability of the nation's bulk power system.
+In particular, passage of the Public Utility Regulatory Policies Act (PURPA) in 1978, the Energy Policy Act (EPAct) in 1992, and issuance by Federal Energy Regulatory Commission (FERC) of Order 888 and Order 2000 provided support and a regulatory framework for the movement toward more competition in electricity markets.
+In its Report to Congress on Competition in Wholesale and Retail Markets for Electric Energy, the Electric Energy Market Task Force established by the Energy Policy Act of 2005 described PURPA and EPAct as examples of federal "steps to facilitate competition in the electric power industry to overcome perceived shortcomings of traditional cost-based regulation," concluding that federal policies "have sought to strengthen competition but continue to rely on a combination of competition and regulation."9

-While the features of each individual state's restructuring efforts were distinct, reflecting unique circumstances, needs, and the priorities of individual states, common aspects, challenges and general approaches to restructuring efforts were also evident.
+While the features of each individual state's restructuring efforts were unique, reflecting unique circumstances, needs, and the priorities of individual states, common aspects, challenges and general approaches to restructuring efforts were also evident.
 The history of state efforts to restructure energy markets shows that inherent in any shift from the traditional regulatory model to a competitive system are common issues to be addressed and questions to answer.
 These commonalities stem from shared experiences in transitioning from the same original regulatory model.
-As noted above, the most common model under the traditional regulatory scheme for electricity markets involved the "vertically integrated" utility, a single provider performing generation, transmission, and distribution services.
-The transition away from this common model in nearly every state required that the incumbent utility separate the generation function from its transmission and distribution functions in order to allow other providers to compete in the market.
-In addition, most state efforts to restructure their electricity markets and move from a regulated monopoly system to a competitive market involved a transition
+As noted above, the most common model under the traditional regulatory scheme for electricity markets involved the "vertically integrated" utility, a single provider performing generation, transmission, and distribution.
+The transition away from this common model in nearly every state required that the incumbent utility separate the generation function from its transmission and distribution functions in order to allow other providers to compete in the market.10 In addition, most state efforts to restructure their electricity markets and move from a regulated monopoly system to a competitive market involved a transition period, often requiring mechanisms to stabilize rates and market features to mitigate uncertainties associated with implementing the new system.
+Moreover, every state that has implemented a restructured market has confronted other cost-related issues associated with how